The New Record by My Bloody Valentine

-The New Record by My Bloody Valentine is the second EP by the Irish-English alternative rock band My Bloody Valentine, released in September 1986 on Kaleidoscope Sound.
+The New Record by My Bloody Valentine is the second EP by the Irish alternative rock band My Bloody Valentine, released in September 1986 on Kaleidoscope Sound.
 Recorded at Alaska Studios in London, the EP's sound is influenced by C86, a brand of indie pop, and diverges from the band's earlier post-punk sound.

 Allmusic writer Nitsuh Abebe has called The New Record by My Bloody Valentine "a vital point in the development of [the band's] sound" and referred to it as "the point at which the band started to experiment with pop music and noise", influenced by The Jesus and Mary Chain.
 Upon its release, The New Record by My Bloody Valentine peaked at number 22 in the UK Independent Singles Chart.